About

 I am an Associate Professor in the Department of Sociology and affiliated with the UMass Computational Social Science Institute.
 My research interests include social determinants of health, culture, and social network dynamics.
 If we better understand how, when, and why people are connected, we can gain insight into how health and culture changes at the individual, interpersonal, and population level over time.

 Prior to my UMass position, I was on the faculties at Massachusetts General Hospital and Harvard Medical School.
 My post-doctoral training was with the Robert Wood Johnson Foundation Health & Society Scholars program at UC Berkeley and UCSF.
-My research is currently supported by the National Institutes of Health (NICHD, NINR, NHLBI), and has been supported by the National Science Foundation, the Robert Wood Johnson Foundation, National Institute on Aging, National Institute of Diabetes and Digestive and Kidney Diseases.
+My work has been supported by NSF, NIH (NIA, NIDDK, NICHD, NINR, and NHLBI), and Robert Wood Johnson Foundation.

 I welcome research partnerships that relate to social networks, culture, and health across the lifecourse, and am a firm believer in team-based science.
 Curriculum Vitae.